Creating a Role¶

 end

-I will not explain every line in detail, but I will explain the aspects that are important for our role now.
-Keep also in mind that you must edit this block for every role because it contains data that differs from role to role.
 The first line defines the role’s color.
 It uses RGBA.
 Should you only be familiar with RGB: The "A" stands for alpha and defines the opacity.
 For role development, you should simply leave the fourth value for the color at 255.
 For us, only the first three values are of interest.
 These follow the RGB spectrum.
 In principle, you can give your role any color you want, but it is recommended to give Detective roles blue tones, Innocent roles green tones and Traitor roles red tones.
-For this role I’ve chosen a light red tone. self.abbr defines the abbreviation of the role.
-We used it a few times already.
-The perfect length for the abbreviation is 3-5 characters.
+For this role I’ve chosen a light red tone.

-self.score.killsMultiplier & self.score.teamKillsMultiplier is the multiplier that definies the player’s score when performing (team) kills.
+is the multiplier that definies the player’s score when performing (team) kills.
 You can find more information to the scoring parameters here.

-self.preventFindCredits, self.preventKillCredits & self.preventTraitorAloneCredits should be true when the player shall not get credits throughout the round, else it should be false.
+should be true when the player shall not get credits throughout the round, else it should be false.
 For example, if you program an Innocent role, these values should be set to true.

-The next one self.conVarData is not just a simple value, but a structure that you will see again and again on your way as a programmer and also use yourself.
-This structure is called table, recognizable by the curly brackets.
-Such tables can contain different contents.
-In this case here several ConVars.
-The ConVar values are explained through comments besides them.
-In the function ROLE:Initialize we set the base role to traitor.
+we set the base role to traitor.
 This makes the Tester role a sub role whose parent is the Traitor role.
 Note: Setting a base role isn’t always necessary.
 For example, if you want to develop a role that has its own team, the declaration of a Base Role can be omitted.
 But this is not always the case.

 By now the role can almost be put on the server and get launched.
 Only the translation files are missing.

-Translating the role
+Translating the role¶

 To do that, we must change the file, we are editing.
 Save, the shared.lua and switch to the tester.lua in